gorohoroh/gorohoroh-wordpress-plugins/wc-admin-sales-by-country/tutorial/tutorial-sales_by_country.md

 ![WooCommerce breadcrumbs navigation](img/wc_breadcrumbs_navigation_area.png)

 Let's add our extension to this navigation system right away.
-This is done on the frontend, so we'll take a first look at the JavaScript side of WooCommerce Admin extensions.
+This is done on the frontend, so we'll take a first look at the JavaScript side of extensions powered by WooCommerce Admin.

-1. Install 3 new dependencies that provide access to the JavaScript implementation of WordPress filter and action extensibility functions, frontend internationalization functions, and WordPress's own wrapper over React.
+1. You need to install 3 new dependencies that provide access to the JavaScript implementation of WordPress filter and action extensibility functions, frontend internationalization functions, and WordPress's own wrapper over React.
 To do this, run the following command in our extension's root directory:
     ```shell script
     npm install @wordpress/hooks @wordpress/i18n @woocommerce/components
     ```